Leibniz-HBI/DBoeS-data/README.md

 # Datenbank öffentlicher Sprecher

-This repository contains and overview of versioned data of our Database of Public Speakers (Datenbank öffentlicher Sprecher (DBöS))
+This repository contains an overview of versioned data of our Database of Public Speakers (Datenbank öffentlicher Sprecher (DBöS))

 ## Usage